ClimateCompatibleGrowth/Geo-X/README.md

 **Generators:**

 The types of renewable generators considered for plant construction are included in the `generators_dict` section.
-Currently, only `solar`, `wind`, and `hydro` can be considered.
+Currently, only `solar`, `wind`, `hydro`, and `geothermal` can be considered.
 Ensure that all the generators that you are considering are in the dictionary and remove any unnecessary ones.

-Dependent on which generators you are using, you can change the `panel` value for Solar and the `turbine` value for Wind.
+Dependent on which generators you are using, you can change the `panel` value for solar and the `turbine` value for wind.

-In the `gen_capacity` section, you will find `solar` and `wind` and `hydro`, where the values can be changed to match the values that you are analysing.
+In the `gen_capacity` section, you will find `solar` and `wind`, `hydro`, and `geothermal`, where the values can be changed to match the values that you are analysing.

+**Efficiency of generator plants:**

+Both `hydro` and `geothermal` efficiencies can be set here as necessary.

 **Other:**